-The Wittenberg University Police Division is housed in the Annex to Recitation Hall on the university campus.
+The Wittenberg University Police Division is housed in the Recitation Hall Annex.
 It provides security and patrol services to the University District, 24 hours a day, seven days a week, 52 weeks a year.
 Patrols are continually reviewed and adjusted to meet the changing needs of the university.
-Click here for a map of the University District.

 The Police Division is responsible for the daily locking and unlocking of the administrative and academic buildings.
 Most buildings are open to the public during normal business hours during which time there is no controlled access.
 During the evening hours, individuals must have proper authorization to remain in or enter academic and administrative buildings.
 An exception to this policy is Hollenbeck Hall.
 A 24-hour access computer room is available for student use within this building.
 After 11:30 p.m. access to the remainder of the building is restricted as above.
 Officers patrol campus buildings throughout the night.

 Bicycle theft is a common problem on college campuses.
 Most bicycles that are stolen are either unlocked or secured with poor quality locks.
 Remember to lock your bike to a bike rack whenever possible!
 Bikes that are not secured to solid objects are easy targets for thieves.
 Wittenberg's Police Division encourages students to register their bikes by stopping in the office and obtaining a registration decal.
 Doing so increases the chance of finding your bike if it is stolen.
 Bicycle registration can also be done online through MyWitt.

 Students with cars on campus must register their vehicles each school year.
 Unregistered student vehicles parked on campus will be ticketed and repeat offenders will be booted or towed at the student's expense.
 All members of the faculty and staff are also required to register their vehicles and display a parking pass.
 To learn more about how to register vehicles, click here.